spoddutur/spark-notes/README.md

 - While DataSet is a strongly typed object, DataFrame is DataSet[GenericRowObject]
 - Now, that we’ve seen in-depth detail of how and why Dataset emerged and it looks so promising, Why did spark moved to column-based Parquet?
 Let’s find out why..

-### From Row-based Dataset to Column-based Parquet:
+## Part2: Evolution of Data Storage Format's - from Row-based Dataset to Column-based Parquet:
 As per our discussions so far, Spark 1.x used row-based storage format for Dataset’s.
 Spark 2.x added support for column-based format. columnar format is basically transpose of row-based storage.
 All of the integers are packed together, all the strings are together.
 Following picture illustrates the memory layout of a row-baed vs column-based storage formats.
 ![Image](https://user-images.githubusercontent.com/22542670/26983627-187e1384-4d5a-11e7-9856-2ae5d20071c6.png)